 8.3.3.2.
 Calculation of ‘Deterioration Factor’

+The current version of this Resolution addresses only the degradation of traction batteries and fuel cells, as these processes not only reduce their operational lifetimes but also increase fuel consumption as a result of declining efficiency.

 Given the loss in (charge/discharge) efficiency of batteries over the lifetime of the vehicle is reportedly relatively low, and no approaches have been identified to quantify this objectively, it is not proposed to include this aspect for PEVs.
 However, the situation for OVC-HEVs and fuel cells is different, where efficiency degradation is expected to be significant.
 Therefore, the following overall methodological approach is proposed for determining fuel cell and OVC-HEV battery efficiency degradation over lifetime of the vehicle.

-Where emissions deterioration factors are already incorporated into vehicle emissions certification or type approval procedures, those factors shall be utilized.
+Where emissions deterioration factors are already incorporated into vehicle emissions certification or type approval procedures, those factors shall be adopted in the calculation of vehicle in-use consumption as per Equation 23.
 This ensures alignment with regulatory requirements and harmonization across jurisdictions.
 In cases where a deterioration factor is not mandated or available for a specific region, practitioners may employ the hierarchical approach listed in Table 14 and Table 15 and may adopt the following methodology for FCHVs and OVC-HEVs.
 Given the current state of technical knowledge and data availability, practitioners may apply a minimum “Discrepancy factor” of 1.0 where no region-specific data exists.
 Future revisions to this guideline will incorporate advancements in measurement methodologies and data collection.

-[Fuel Cell Hybrid Electric Vehicles]
+8.3.3.2.1.
+[Fuel Cell Hybrid Electric Vehicles ]